SAGAR-KUMAR439/Music_Generation/README.md

-﻿# CodeAlpha Music Generation
+﻿# Music Generation

-A Python-based music generation project developed as part of the **CodeAlpha Artificial Intelligence Internship**.
+A Python-based music generation project developed as part of the **Artificial Intelligence Internship**.

 This project demonstrates MIDI music processing using **music21**, numerical data preprocessing using **NumPy**, and a prototype approach for generating new MIDI sequences.